ReadyResearchers/ProPredict/readme.md

 - The app supports uploading different CSV files and selecting different X and Y elements for each file.

+- See intended use to find out information regarding what type of data best suits ProPredict

 6. Close the Streamlit app by pressing Ctrl+C in your terminal or closing the browser window.